eBook – Guide Spring Cloud – NPI EA (cat=Spring Cloud)

 </Logger>

-As we can see in the example config, it’s possible to add our own values to the log using KeyValuePair, which even supports lookout into the log context.
+As we can see in the example config, it’s possible to add our own values to the log using KeyValuePair, which even supports looking into the log context.

-Setting the compact parameter to false will increase the size of the output but will make it also more human-readable.
+Setting the compact parameter to false will increase the size of the output and make it more human-readable.

 Now, let’s test our configuration.
 In our code, we can instantiate our new JSON logger and make a new debug-level trace: